 For meeting dates and locations in your area, check out our Calendar page.

-What's happening this week - 2/9
+Special events this week - 2/9

-Also on Monday, LDWF will begin the first of several public meetings on the future of speckled trout management, with a meeting at the North Branch Library on 4130 West Park Ave in Gray.
+On Monday, LDWF will begin the first of several public meetings on the future of speckled trout management, with a meeting at the North Branch Library on 4130 West Park Ave in Gray.
 Time is 6:00pm.

 On Wednesday, LDWF will hold a public meeting on the future of speckled trout management at LDWF headquarters on 2000 Quail Drive in Baton Rouge.
 Time is 6:00pm.

-Also on Thursday, LDWF will hold a public meeting on the future of speckled trout management at the Lafayette City Council Chambers on 705 West University Avenue.
+On Thursday, LDWF will hold a public meeting on the future of speckled trout management at the Lafayette City Council Chambers on 705 West University Avenue.
 Time is 6:00pm.

 This Friday is Valentine's Day.
 Do something special for the one you love and take them fishing!